abideenz01/Data-Engineering-/data-engineering/final-project/README.md

 # Final-project

-This folder contains exercises and projects from the Data Engineering Zoomcamp for the final-project module.
+This folder contains exercises and projects from the Data Engineering  for the final-project module.

 ## Contents
 - Scripts, SQL files, or notebooks